znxftw/cctrack/README.md

 - Get the latest stable release of [ChromeDriver](https://chromedriver.chromium.org/) for your operating system

-- Configure `constants.py` with your profile URLs
+- Configure `constants.py` with your profile URLs and ChromeDriver path

 To run, `python update.py`